JasonZ-Git/JasonTechnology/git-books/JavaConcurrencyInPractice.md

 Executor framework is better in 2 ways:
 	It supports callable interface thus could get return value and throw exception.
 	It separates task definition and task executing, thus code are easier to be modularized.

+# ThreadLocal
+It is a confusing design to have TheadLocal, because it is multiple threading scenario while trying to avoid lock(synchronization)
+Why not just create the variable in task itself?
+Never use ThreadLocal!!!